CagriCatik/Python/webpage/docs/python-guide/15_File-Management/02_Reading-Files.md

 ## Automatic File Closure

 When using the `with` statement, Python automatically closes the file after the block is executed.
-This ensures that resources are properly released, even if an exception occurs during file operations.
+This ensures that resources are properly released, even if an exception occurs during file operations:

 ```python
 with open('sample_text.txt', 'r') as text: